imBAOSS/Dappergram/notes/progress_log.md

 Also dealing with a bug where pressing the profile icon in the upper right hand corner will router.push the correct profile_page, but no redirect occurs from another profile page. (nav_bar.jsx)
 - NavBarContainer is not passed in as a component within root.jsx.
 Is this a problem?
 - profile to guest profile navigation doesn't work, guest profile navigation from any other url works.
-**BUG** - Update: Navigation from profile router to guest router has been fixed.
+**BUGSOLVED** - Update: Navigation from profile router to guest router has been fixed.
 A new bug was introduced however.
 When clicking between profile to profile, or somewhere else to profile, there's a flicker that looks like a double render of the profile page component.

 == Extrapolate photoFeed logic into it's own component.
 Pass in user as a prop to ProfilePhotos...
 Extrapolate component for profile header as well.

-**BUG** Another bug: Visiting other profiles sometimes leaves remnants of previous profile's photo feed.
+**BUGSOLVED** Another bug: Visiting other profiles sometimes leaves remnants of previous profile's photo feed.
 - Possible solution - clear feed on leave?

 Bug with continual component updating due to receiving new props since componentWillReceiveProps(nextProps) called a fetchUser method.